Skip to main content

 Student assessment during terms includes:

-2. The oral examination, as well as their diligence and interest in this specific course.
+2. Diligence and interest in this specific course.

-3. Their performance in the intermediate written and oral tests, and the four-month evaluation tests (article 120 of law 4610/2019).
+3. Performance in the midterm written and oral tests, and the end of term evaluation tests (l.4610/2019)

-4. The assignments are prepared at home or school.
+4. The assignments prepared at home or ατ school.

 5. The optional creative assignments of students on a voluntary basis.

-In particular, the assessment of the students' performance in the school written, practical and oral tests during terms, include questions that are phrased in such as way as for the students to be able to answer them on time and various parametres can be tested, such as:
+7. In particular, assessment of the students' performance in the school written, practical and oral tests during terms, includes questions that are phrased in a way the students are able to answer in time.
+Assessments take into account various elements such as:

 • Comprehension of coginitve elements